Your Future Begins Here

-Applicants applying for admission will receive a User ID and Password to the AMCAT Admission Portal Account.
+Applicants applying for admission will receive a User ID and Password to the AMCAT Admission Portal.
 Please keep this information available as you will be able to track the information required to complete your application in the portal.
 Admissions decisions will be mailed and will be posted in the portal on a rolling basis.

 More InformationHow To Apply

 How to Apply

 - Application: Apply using the Common App or the Anna Maria College Online Application.

 - $25 Application Fee: Fee can be waived for those who are eligible.

 - High School Transcript: An official high school transcript (including first quarter, senior year grades) or GED certificate/score report sent directly from the secondary school or directly from a school official is required.
 Documents can be sent electronically to email@example.com or by mail to the Admission Office, Anna Maria College, 50 Sunset Lane, Paxton, MA 01612.

 - PLEASE NOTE: Unofficial transcripts can be used for admissions and enrollment purposes.
 They CANNOT be used for financial aid, eligibility, or to transfer previous credit.
 Unofficial transcripts can be emailed, hand-delivered, mailed, faxed, or uploaded to your admission portal.
 Unofficial transcripts can be sent while you are currently in high school or currently enrolled in credit classes at another college (in-progress course work).
 All enrolling students will be required to have a final official transcript sent to the college directly from their prior school before they enroll at Anna Maria.